Marriage

 5. Proceed to Window 6.

 Brace yourselves.
-Major rant is coming.
+Major rant incoming.

 So I told him, "Your website says notarized Petition Form." 😈

 And train your employees (or at least Sir Brian at Window 6) to act professionally next time.
-The P on your agency's name means Professional after all. 🙄
+The P on your agency's name means Professional, after all. 🙄

 He's such a delight! ðŸ™„